mzhao15/data_engineering_basics/README.md

 $ touch .gitignore
 Creates a .gitignore file that excludes files and paths
 ```
-...In `gitignore`, simply put the names of the files and folders you don't want to track.
+    In `gitignore`, simply put the names of the files and folders you don't want to track.
 For example,
 ```
 .DS_Store
 build/